jkz/lastfm/src/assets/content/intro.md

 #Welcome

 ## Dear reader!
-You have safely landed on the homepage of a Wob Application&tm;: a clone of the official Last.fm Web Application and a token of my ability and dedication to complement my Job Application for the Web Developer position at Last.fm.
+You have safely landed on the homepage of a Wob Application™: a clone of the official Last.fm Web Application and a token of my ability and dedication to complement my Job Application for the Web Developer position at Last.fm.